 Dr. Biology: So you could make sure you knew measurements?

-Catyana: We need to have a scale, because we're going to be using mathematical formula to do the approximation for the nose and the mouth and that kind of information.
+Catyana: We need to have a scale because we're going to be using a mathematical formula to do the approximation for the nose and the mouth and that kind of information.
 Historically, we would put the markers onto the skull.
 Now, with Photoshop, I do it digitally, generally.

-Dr. Biology: Are the markers only positioning on the skull spatially or are they also giving you the depth?
+Dr. Biology: Are the markers only positioned on the skull spatially or are they also giving you the depth?

 Catyana: They give you the depth.

 Dr. Biology: The depth.
 One of the things I'm learning just because I like doing research on my guests ‑‑ one of the interesting things is you start with the skull.
 The question is how do you build it up into an actual living, breathing, in the sense of skin and muscles, all that.
 Part of that is through these measurements that have been done for a long time?
 People have been studying this?